mrtnhwtt/multiplicationLearnerApp/README.md

 # MentalMathApp
-A simple program for kids to learn multiplications written in python
+A simple program to train your mental math skills. written in python